alexgalletti/sublime-ftp-plugin/readme.markdown

 Because the rest of them suck

 ### About
 This plugin was created to solve some of the missing features wanted in the popular SFTP package.
 The goal of this project is simple; create a fast, easy to use, ftp plugin thats open source.
 This project also aims to be a drop-in replacement for SFTP one day.
 It still has a way to go but progress is being made.
+This is also my first python script and sublime plug-in so any tips appreciated :D

 ### Manual Installation
 ___